airbnb/react-with-direction/README.md

 Use `AutoDirectionProvider` around, for example, user-generated content where the text direction is unknown or may change.
 This renders a `DirectionProvider` with the `direction` prop automatically set based on the `text` prop provided.

 Direction will be determined based on the first strong LTR/RTL character in the `text` string.
-Strings with no strong direction (e.g., numbers) will inherit the direction from it's nearest `DirectionProider` anscestor.
+Strings with no strong direction (e.g., numbers) will inherit the direction from its nearest `DirectionProvider` ancestor or default to LTR.

 Usage example: